 well-intentioned book attempting to meet the widely acknowledged need for better documentation.
-Unfortunately the amateurish presentation and low informational value make it a dubious purchase.
+Unfortunately the amateurish presentation and low informational value make it a dubious purchase. ■ by James W. Coffron

 Timothy Daniel Oxford, OH

 The Apple Connection: An Introduction to the Techniques and Principles of Apple Computer Interfacing.